 Interesting Links with Information About the Giant Hogweed - Better Be Warned Than Sit on the Blisters

-In stead of spilling it all out here again, I thought it would be better to provide you with direct links to websites where you can read the information you need to get to know all about the Giant Hogweed.
+I thought it would be best to provide you with direct links to websites where you can read the information you need to know about the giant hogweed.
 Mind you, this article is not a witch hunt for this beautiful plant, but I would truly lie to you, if I told you that you can put it in your garden safely.
-The Giant Hogweed is a really impressive eye-catching plant, but it has to be handled with care.
+This plant is really impressive and eye-catching, but it has to be handled with care.

 So.....
 Tell Me: Why Is It That I Still Love This Malicious Pulchritude?

-This Malicious Pulchritude is just so irresistible beautiful.
-It's majestic, its eye catching, it's something you never forget again once you've seen it in full bloom.
+This malicious pulchritude is just so irresistible beautiful.
+It's majestic, it's eye-catching and it's something you never forget again once you've seen it in full bloom.
 It says: "Here I am, look at me" and then my heart melts, and then I don't care that it takes time to control it, to prevent it from spreading too widely.
 With love I'm sending all those little seedlings to their eternal life, leaving just enough plants to amaze me when they slowly develop from a tiny little seedling to a Giant Queen.
 Am I a softy?
 I suppose I am.